learn-co-curriculum/orm-find-or-create-by/README.md

 ## Bonus Section- Video Reviews

+**Note** These videos are included in the curriculum at the end of the ORM course, so you may not want to watch them yet.

 * [Video Review- ORMS and SQL Joins](https://www.youtube.com/watch?v=mZROu5oSWfI)

 * [Video Review- Building a Metaprogrammed Abstract ORM](https://www.youtube.com/watch?v=hts7TjpPw-8)